MAGE Algorithm

 Glucose variability is increasingly regarded as a risk factor for diabetes-related complications beyond HbA1c [1, 2].
 The mean amplitude of glycemic excursions (MAGE) is a commonly used measure of glucose variability.
 As defined by Service et al. [3], MAGE is the arithmetic mean of the amplitude (i.e. height) of glucose excursions that are greater than the standard deviation of the glucose values.
 MAGE is calculated manually by visually inspecting the glucose profiles.
 However, this manual approach to calculating MAGE is error-prone and impractical for large data sets of continuous glucose monitors (CGMs).
 Thus, an automated algorithm for MAGE calculation that approximates the manual reference is needed.

 Several software programs for automated MAGE calculations have been developed, and these implementations can be divided into two categories: those that only return the numeric MAGE values, and those that additionally provide a visual display of the calculations [4].
 Examples in the first category include the Excel®-based workbook EasyGV [5], online GlyCulator2 [6], R package cgmanalysis [7], early versions of R package iglu [8], and Python package cgmquantify [9].
 Because these software programs do not output a visual display of the performed calculations, the user has no means to inspect the calculations and confirm accuracy.
 Examples in the second category include programs developed by Fritzsche [10] and Baghurst [11].
 However, we found the software developed by Fritzsche are not compatible with newer operating systems (e.g., Windows 10) to allow importing of CGM data.
-According to documentation for cgmanalysis [7] and cgmquantify [9], these packages provide free implementations of Baghurst’s algorithm, albeit they may not fully reflect the original implementation.
+Additionally, Baghurst does not provide a downloadable implementation of his algorithm.
+However, according to documentation for cgmanalysis [7] and cgmquantify [9], these packages provide free implementations of Baghurst’s algorithm, albeit they may not fully reflect the original implementation.

 The comparison of GlyCulator, EasyGV, Fritzsche, and Baghurst algorithms demonstrates varying degrees of agreement across MAGE algorithms [12].
 While the aforementioned algorithms were compared to each other, they were not compared with the manual reference standard.